 Any reprisals for humanitarian work and/or assistance are prohibited.

-The UN Security Council resolutions, including those relevant to humanitarian action, shall be implemented bona fide, with due respect to the Charter of the United National, in particular its article 25, and to the competence of the UN Security Council.
-All stakeholders are under obligation to implement fully and to the maximum extent possible norms of international humanitarian law, as well as other existing or future humanitarian resolutions and provisions of resolutions of the UN Security Council, including humanitarian provisions of the UN Security Council resolution 2664(2022).
+The UN Security Council resolutions, including those relevant to humanitarian action, shall be implemented bona fide, with due respect to the Charter of the United National, in particular its article 25, rules of international law and to the competence of the UN Security Council.
+All stakeholders are under obligation to implement fully and to the maximum extent possible norms and principles of international humanitarian law, as well as other existing or future humanitarian resolutions and provisions of resolutions of the UN Security Council, including humanitarian provisions of the UN Security Council resolution 2664(2022).

-People in States affected by unilateral sanctions, and in the absence of sanctions of the UN Security Council, shall enjoy humanitarian assistance regimes not less favourable than the one proposed for countries under sanctions of the UN Security Council.
-They shall fully benefit from the principle of humanity and access to humanitarian aid and assistance.
+People in States affected by unilateral sanctions, and in the absence of sanctions of the UN Security Council, shall enjoy humanitarian assistance regimes and its exemption not less favourable than the one proposed for countries under sanctions of the UN Security Council.
+They shall fully benefit from the principle of humanity and equal access to humanitarian aid and assistance.

 Inherent and equal nature of all human rights

-All fundamental human rights, freedoms, and dignity inherent enshrined in the International Bill of Rights (acquis of the international community) are to be fully respected and protected while implementing UN Security Council enforcement measures under Chapter VII of the UN Charter, or in the course of unilateral activity.
+All fundamental human rights, freedoms, and dignity inherent enshrined in the International Bill of Human Rights (acquis of the international community) are to be fully respected and protected while implementing UN Security Council enforcement measures under Chapter VII of the UN Charter, or in the course of unilateral activity.

-No human right and no one shall be excluded from the scope of International Bill of Rights independently of the aims of sanctions policy and its implementation.
+No human right and no one shall be excluded from the scope of International Bill of Human Rights independently of the aims of sanctions policy and its implementation.

-All public and private actors should prioritize human rights while implementing sanctions and/or formulating compliance policies.
+All public and private actors should prioritize and take into serious consideration human rights while implementing sanctions and/or formulating compliance policies.

 Precautionary principle